hotosm/ActivationCurriculum/hot_reporting_effective_documentation_for_activati/end_of_activation.md

 ### Review

-  Which of the following roles on the Activation Team conduct a debriefing \(there may be more than one correct answer\)?
+  Which of the following roles on the Activation Team conduct a debriefing \(there may be more than one correct answer, but you only have to choose one\)?

 * Reporting
 * Activation Lead